alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 In the previous section, we saw how easy it is to render React on the server.
 Modern real-world web apps are more complicated than the "Hello SSR" example we run, and we require extensive configuration to develop and build them.

 [Webpack](https://webpack.js.org/) is nowadays the industry standard to develop and bundle web applications.
-Webpack does a lot of good things to help us bundle web apps, although configuring Webpack can be a tedious and ungrateful task for many developers.
+Webpack does a lot of good things to help us bundle web apps, although configuring Webpack can be a tedious and thankless task for many developers.
 Fortunately, there are many libraries and frameworks to help us with the set-up.
 Unfortunately, not all of them support SSR.

 Let me give you an overview of how Webpack works to understand the different SSR alternatives.